-Or, take a look at this really old video of a magnaprobe in action that shows how to identify a magnetic field around a bar magnet.
+See our blog: Magnet Experiments for Kids that describes some simple experiments.
+Handy accessories for these magnets include this simple iron filings viewer.
+Or watch this video of a magnaprobe in action that shows how to identify a magnetic field around a bar magnet.

 Two 120x22x10mm bar magnets were placed in contact with opposing poles (N:N).
 They were released and the repulsion distance was measured.
 The average of 5 trials is 52mm or slightly more than 2 inches.
 See video below.

 |Trial 1||Trial 2||Trial 3||Trial 4||Trial 5||Average|